How to Answer Interview Questions About Shift Work

 - I would be happy to work night and weekend shifts if you have a proper security guard in place.

-- I am not comfortable with night shifts due to safety concerns but am happy to work any other shift as needed.
+- I am not comfortable with night shifts due to safety concerns, but I am happy to work any other shift as needed.

 - I can stay focused for a long period of time without getting tired, so I'm available for any shift.